CycleGo Review: The Best FREE Indoor Cycling App?

 My Experience with CycleGo

-Here is my experience with the initial setup, routes, user experience, and more you can find in CycleGo.
+Here is my experience with the initial setup, routes, user experience, and other features of CycleGo.
 I focus mainly on the cycling aspect.

 Initial Setup

-CycleGo is not compatible with smart trainers, so it’s best to use it with just budget wheel-on trainers.
+CycleGo is incompatible with smart trainers, so using just budget wheel-on trainers is best.

 Before every ride, you can also set the desired music type.